SAP/cloud-sdk-ios-fiori/README.md

 Then use `/Apps/Apps.xcworkspace`.

 > Keep in mind that changes to the generated xcodeproj **will be ignored**.
 To maintain folder structure, add files, etc., open `./Package.swift` directly in Xcode.

+## License

+Copyright (c) 2020 SAP SE or an SAP affiliate company.
+All rights reserved.
+This file is licensed under the Apache-2.0 license except as noted otherwise in the [LICENSE](/LICENSE) file.